Customer attrition or churn is a big negative for any business.

-Most businesses direct their churn prevention activities to the end of their customer journey in order to “bribe” customers into staying by offering large discounts or extending their services.
+Most businesses direct their churn prevention activities to the end of their customer journey to “bribe” customers into staying by offering large discounts or extending their services.

 Taking the time to create a great initial experience goes a long way toward delighting customers early on and depositing goodwill in the equity bank.

-This ensures customers are more willing to be patient when things do go wrong and primes them to expect a positive outcome when issues do arise.
+A good first interaction also ensures customers are more willing to be patient when things do go wrong (in fact, research shows that 78% of customers will forgive a mistake if they experienced good customer service) and primes them to expect a positive outcome when issues do arise.

 Customer churn is like an avalanche.
 It’s easier to stop in the beginning.

-Initially, after one or two bad experiences, you can still keep your customers happy by managing those interactions well but after a series of poor interactions, it becomes a lot harder and more expensive to fix.
+Initially, after one or two bad experiences, you can still keep your customers happy by managing those interactions well.
+Still, after a series of poor interactions, it becomes much harder and more expensive to fix.

-It’s also normal to think that if your customer satisfaction scores are reasonable then as long as you don’t annoy your customers there are no problems.
+It’s also normal to think that if your customer satisfaction scores are reasonable, then there are no problems as long as you don’t annoy your customers.

 Unfortunately, that neutral position does nothing to build goodwill or excite your customers.
-It should also be no surprise then that a lot of the time customers who said they were satisfied were also the ones who left.
+It should also be no surprise that customers who said they were satisfied were also the ones who left often.

-The reason for that is the bar for satisfaction is pretty low.
-Just because you don’t mess up doesn’t mean your customers are going to brag about you to their friends and colleagues.
+The reason for that is that the bar for satisfaction is pretty low.
+Just because you don’t mess up doesn’t mean your customers will brag about you to their friends and colleagues.

 Businesses often have the right tools to fight customer churn but that does little to stop customers from leaving.

 The key lies in the hands of your highly engaged workforce.
-Employees that have the right data and customer feedback and are part of a customer-centric culture are best able to prioritise customer needs and keep them from defecting to your rivals.
+Employees that have access to the right data, offer fast customer feedback and are part of a customer-centric culture are best able to prioritise customer needs and keep them from defecting to your rivals.

-Successful companies encourage cross-functional collaboration in order to make structural improvements that lead to great customer experiences.
+Successful companies, like Apple and Nokia, encourage cross-functional collaboration to make structural improvements that lead to great customer experiences.

-People on the front lines have a great influence over the quality of the customer experience.
+People on the front lines greatly influence the quality of the customer experience.
 So companies that take a customer-centric view often change their processes to give employees greater decision-making autonomy.

-It’s clear that customers leave for a variety of reasons and that it’s often as a result of a series of events rather than any specific trigger.
+It’s clear that customers leave for various reasons and that it’s often a result of a series of triggers rather than any specific event.

 This makes it difficult to identify any single action that might prevent your customer attrition.
-Instead of trying to find a silver bullet to prevent churn, you should invest in improving your customer experience and creating moments to “wow” your customers.
+Instead of finding a silver bullet to prevent churn, you should invest in improving your overall customer experience and creating moments to “wow” your customers.

-This along with building a customer-centric culture and empowering your employees to prioritise your customers needs goes a long way to creating customer success.
+This, along with building a customer-centric culture and empowering your employees to prioritise your customers’ needs, goes a long way to customer success.